zoomeye-ai/mcp_zoomeye/README.md

 🎉 We are excited to announce the official open-source release of **ZoomEye MCP Server** — a powerful Model Context Protocol (MCP) server that brings real-time cyber asset intelligence to AI assistants and development environments.

-**Special Offer:** Follow our official Twitter account [@zoomeye_team](https://x.com/zoomeye_team) to receive a **7-day membership** and experience our MCP service.
-After following, Then just DM us, and our team will your membership access.
+🚀 Free Trial: 7-Day FREE Access to ZoomEye MCP!
+Experience ZoomEye MCP — the AI-powered cyberspace asset search engine — absolutely free for 7 days!

+🔍 Search global internet assets, track real-time changes, and unlock AI-driven insights — all in one place.

+👉 How to claim:

+1. Follow us on Twitter: [@zoomeye_team](https://x.com/zoomeye_team)
+2. DM us "MCP" and your MCP setup screenshot
+3. Get instant access to your 7-day membership

+🎁 Limited-time free trial — explore the power of AI asset search today!

-💡 Provide insightful feedback that gets officially adopted, and you'll unlock **even more exclusive rewards**!
+💡 Provide insightful feedback that gets officially adopted, and you'll unlock **even more rewards**!

 🔧 Fully compatible with leading MCP environments: